Sergio-Insuasti/sergio-insuasti.github.io/README.md

 ### _2027_:
 _to be determined_

+---

+## Learning Goals
 I aim to develop a solid foundation in **programming and problem-solving** through hands-on learning and creative experimentation.
+From this, I hope to averse myself in development and software engineering industries and apply my skills in either Economics or Computer Science.

 ---